sudoskys/StableDiffusionBook/docs/GettingStarted/term.en.md

 The Text Encoder is responsible for converting the input cue into an embedding space that is understandable to the U-Net.
 It is usually a simple transformer-based encoder that maps a sequence of input tokens into a sequence of latent text-embeddings.

-Stable diffusion uses ClipText for text encoding.
+Stable Diffusion uses ClipText for text encoding.
 Input text, output 77 marker embedding vectors, each with 768 dimensions.

 * information creator